creativechain/creacli/docs/app.rst

 It works like this:

-    dpaypy newaccount <accountname>
+    creapy newaccount <accountname>

 and it will ask you to provide a new password.
-During creation, dpaypy will derive the new keys from the password (and the account name) and store them in the wallet (except for the owner key)
+During creation, creapy will derive the new keys from the password (and the account name) and store them in the wallet (except for the owner key)